am20dipi/am20dipi/README.md

 ## I'm a Full Stack Software Engineer

--  :speech_balloon: I’m currently learning the fundamentals of Object Orientated Programming and web application development.
+-  I’m currently learning the fundamentals of Object Oriented Programming and web application development.
--  :first_quarter_moon_with_face: I’m looking to collaborate on projects that ultimately help people and achieve a higher goal.
+-  I’m looking to collaborate on projects that ultimately help people and achieve a higher goal.
--  :white_heart: I'm continuosly learning and growing.
+-  I'm continuosly learning and growing.
 Reach out to me + let's learn together!
--  :dizzy: I love to cook, garden, and trying new restaurants!

 ### Technology Stack includes ...